 You will be asked for the user’s password.
 If you can access the database, the configuration was successful.

 Once inside the PostgreSQL console with the new user, create a new table.
-For example, for a table of football equipment:
+For example, a table for football teams:

 ```sql